-As property managers our job can be a real balancing act.
-We must balance the need to bring in and retain good business to grow and sustain the company rent roll with the importance of ensuring we’re not undercutting ourselves.
+As property managers your job can be a real balancing act.
+You must balance the need to bring in and retain good business to grow and sustain the company rent roll with the importance of ensuring you’re not undercutting yourselves.
 This is an industry-wide challenge, no matter where you operate and what kind of demographic you work with.
 It’s also an issue that applies equally to sales and property management.

 Many potential sellers and landlords will do their best to coerce an agent to lower their fee.
 If you’re tempted to succumb to this request in order to secure or retain the business, ask yourself, what’s the cost to the business?
 Will the revenue generated make having the management worthwhile?

 We don’t need to tell you how much work is involved in professional property management.
 There is no point having a large rent roll if it’s not generating sufficient revenue to make all the hard work worthwhile.
 The more you discount rates, the more properties you will need to manage, which will not only put a strain on everyone in the business, but also carries the risk of missing important things and making mistakes.

 So how do you hold your ground when faced with the ‘will you discount your management fee?’ question, especially when the owner tells you that ABC Real Estate is offering less?

 - How much you believe in what you do,

 - The services you offer (your points of difference), and